gpbl/react-day-picker/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a detailed description of the issue.
 Include any relevant context or steps to reproduce the problem.

+Fork this CodeSandbox: https://codesandbox.io/p/sandbox/react-day-picker-v8-eg8mw and add to it the code to reproduce the issue.

 ## Expected Behavior

 Describe what you expect to happen.